codegik/codegik.github.io/_posts/2024-03-12-short-polling-long-polling-websockets.md

 - Websockets are stateful, which makes them hard to use in large-scale systems that consist of multiple WebSocket servers.

 ### Benefits
-- Lower latency compared to HTTP, protocol uses persistent connections rather than a continuous HTTP request/response cycle
+- Lower latency compared to HTTP, protocol uses persistent connections rather than a continuous HTTP request/response cycle.
 - Event-driven technology, it's similar to pub/sub solutions.
 The server can broadcast data as soon as it becomes available, without any need for polling.
 - Real time application, either client or server can send messages at same time with very low latency.